Pattern formation in odd viscoelastic fluids

-We studied the effects of the various parameters on the system's stability by plotting for each parameter the dispersion relation ${\omega_\text{max} \equiv \text{max}_k \text{Re}[ \omega(k) ]}$ over a range of values (Figure \ref{SuperCompositeIso}; see Supplementary Figure \ref{DispersionRelations} for the remaining parameters).
-Key drivers of the instability include the odd parameters $A$ and $K^o$: when their values lie outside a threshold set by the remaining parameters, the homogeneous state is unstable (Figure \ref{SuperCompositeIso}a,b and Supplementary Figure \ref{DispersionRelations}).
+We studied how the various parameters control the system's stability by plotting for each parameter the dispersion relation ${\omega_\text{max} \equiv \text{max}_k \omega(k) }$ over a range of parameter values (Figure \ref{DispersionRelationsMain}a; see Supplementary Figure 1 for several other parameters).
+Key drivers of the instability include the odd moduli $A$ and $K^o$: when their values lie outside a threshold set by the remaining parameters, the homogeneous state is unstable.
 Furthermore, $K^o$ alone is sufficient to cause instability, and $A$ cannot cause instability if $K^o = 0$.
-If $K^o > 0$, then the instability growth rate increases as $A$ increases; if $K^o < 0$ the growth rate increases as $A$ decreases (Supplementary Figure \ref{DispersionRelationsAnK}).
-We also find that the value of the fastest growing wavenumber ${k_\text{max} \equiv \text{argmax}_k \text{Re}[\omega(k)]}$ increases with $K^o$ (Figure \ref{SuperCompositeIso}c) and either increases or decreases with $A$ depending on the relative signs of $K^o$ and $A$.
-The shear modulus $\mu$, the viscosities $\eta_\text{s}$ and $\eta_\text{p}$, and the stress diffusion constant $D_\text{p}$ have predominantly stabilizing effects, causing $\text{Re}[\omega(k)]$ to decrease as their values increase.
-We note that $\eta_\text{s}$ is a key parameter which suppresses the linear relationship $\text{Re}[\omega(k)] \propto k$ at large $k$ (see Supplementary Figure \ref{EtasLinearLimit}).
+The two parameters work cooperatively if their signs agree, such that if $K^o > 0$ then the instability growth rate increases as $A$ increases, but if $K^o < 0$ the growth rate increases as $A$ decreases (Supplementary Figure 2).
+We also find that the value of the fastest growing wavenumber ${k_\text{max} \equiv \text{argmax}_k \omega(k)}$ increases with $K^o$ (Figure \ref{DispersionRelationsMain}a and Supplementary Figure 4a) and either increases or decreases with $A$ depending on the relative signs of $K^o$ and $A$.

+The nature of the instability threshold qualitatively changes in the incompressible limit $c_\text{s} \rightarrow \infty$ (where dilatational deformations disappear, i.e., $\partial_k v_k = 0$).
+First, as one might expect, the instability no longer depends on the moduli $A$ or $B$ which couple dilatational deformations to, respectively, a torque and an isotropic stress.
+Additionally, in the compressible case we typically observe two branches of the dispersion relation $\nu_n(k)$ which can take on real positive values for some $k$.
+However, in the incompressible limit one of these branches shrinks below $0$ and remains stable for all $k$ (Figure \ref{DispersionRelationsMain}b).

+The shear modulus $\mu$, the viscosities $\eta_\text{s}$ and $\eta_\text{p}$, and the stress diffusion constant $D_\text{p}$ have predominantly stabilizing effects, causing $\omega(k)$ to decrease as their values increase (Figure \ref{DispersionRelationsMain}c and Supplementary Figure 1).
+We note that $\eta_\text{s}$ is a key parameter which suppresses the linear relationship $\omega(k) \propto k$ at large $k$ (Supplementary Figure 3).
 This allows for a finite $k_\text{max}$ and thus a finite length scale of the instability.
-In previous work \cite{banerjee2021active} $\eta_\text{s}$ was set to zero, precluding the observation of pattern formation since all wavelengths are unstable if $\text{Re}[\omega(k)] \propto k$.
+In previous work \cite{banerjee2021active} $\eta_\text{s}$ was set to zero, precluding the observation of pattern formation since all wavelengths are unstable if $\omega(k) \propto k$.